Is There a Blood Sugar Monster Lurking Within You?

 - If you tend to have low blood sugar, eat small meals every two to three hours

 - Meals should include protein sources: fish, grass-fed meats, eggs, beans, or protein powder in a shake.
 Beans are a good protein source, for these are complex carbs, where the blood sugar moves into the blood slowly.
 Meals should also include fat: avocado, nut oils, fish oil, olive oils.

 - Snacks ideas: apple or celery with almond butter, raw nut and seed mix with dark chocolate chips and some organic raisins, carrots, and hummus.

 - Reduce the amount of simple carbs, such as cakes, cookies, and breads.
 Keep these as occasional treats instead of everyday staples.

 - Keep up fiber-rich foods.
-Adequate dietary fiber helps blood sugar remain stable by slowing entrance of sugar into the blood stream.
+Adequate dietary fiber helps blood sugar remain stable by slowing the entrance of sugar into the bloodstream.

 - If the above do not work for you, consider having a blood test called the glucose tolerance test and also a serum insulin test.
 If these are not balanced, and insulin is high, strategies that help the body become more sensitive to insulin (like building muscle, and more specific ways to eat) might be appropriate for you.

 Peter Bongiorno ND, LAc is co-director of Inner Source Health in New York.
 Learn more about him here.